The Man Who Loved Cat Dancing (film): Death of David Whiting

-While filming in Arizona, Sarah Miles' personal assistant, David Whiting, was found dead under mysterious circumstances in her hotel room at Gila Bend, Arizona, on February 11.
+While filming in Arizona, Sarah Miles' personal assistant, David Whiting, was found dead under mysterious circumstances in her hotel room at Gila Bend, on February 11.

 The night before, the cast and crew had gone to the town of Ajo to celebrate Reynolds' birthday.
-When they returned to the hotel, Miles spent several hours in Reynolds' room until 3 am (later claiming she was using the services of a masseuse there).
+When they returned to the hotel, Miles spent several hours in Reynolds' room until 3:00 am (later claiming she was using the services of a masseuse there).
 When she returned to her room, Whiting was there and asked where she had been.
-She told him, Whiting hit her, she screamed and was helped to escape by Miles' son's governess.
+She told him, Whiting hit her, she screamed, and she was helped to escape by Miles' son's governess.
 Miles returned to Reynolds' room for the rest of the night.
-When she returned to her room the next morning at 11 am she found Whiting dead.
+When she returned to her room the next morning at 11:00 am, she found Whiting dead.
 Investigators discovered a head injury on Whiting and some blood stains.

 An inquest into the death was heard.
-MGM objected to Miles, Reynolds and Miles' son's governess appearing on the grounds it would hold up production.
+MGM objected to Miles, Reynolds, and Miles' son's governess appearing on the grounds it would hold up production.
 A doctor gave evidence that the death was due to a drug overdose, and the head injury came from Whiting falling against a table.
 Filming of the unit shifted to Rio Rico, Arizona.

-Whiting's mother was upset that Miles and Reynolds did not appear at the inquest and accused them of a coverup.
-Reynolds and Miles eventually gave evidence at the inquest after being ordered to by a judge.
+Whiting's mother was upset that Miles and Reynolds did not appear at the inquest, and accused them of a coverup.
+Reynolds and Miles eventually gave evidence at the inquest after being ordered to do so by a judge.

 The inquest found that Whiting died of a drug overdose.

-It was later revealed that Miles and Whiting had been having an affair, and this, together with the resulting publicity, contributed to the disintegration of her marriage to Robert Bolt.
+Miles and Whiting later were revealed to have been having an affair, and this, together with the resulting publicity, contributed to the disintegration of her marriage to Robert Bolt.